Houston: Government

 The city of Houston has a strong mayoral form of municipal government.
 Houston is a home rule city and all municipal elections in Texas are nonpartisan.
 The city's elected officials are the mayor, city controller and 16 members of the Houston City Council.
-The current mayor of Houston is Sylvester Turner, a Democrat elected on a nonpartisan ballot.
+The current mayor of Houston is John Whitmire, a Democrat elected on a nonpartisan ballot.
 Houston's mayor serves as the city's chief administrator, executive officer, and official representative, and is responsible for the general management of the city and for seeing all laws and ordinances are enforced.

 The original city council line-up of 14 members (nine district-based and five at-large positions) was based on a U.S. Justice Department mandate which took effect in 1979.
 At-large council members represent the entire city.
 Under the city charter, once the population in the city limits exceeded 2.1 million residents, two additional districts were to be added.
 The city of Houston's official 2010 census count was 600 shy of the required number; however, as the city was expected to grow beyond 2.1 million shortly thereafter, the two additional districts were added for, and the positions filled during, the August 2011 elections.

 The city controller is elected independently of the mayor and council.
 The controller's duties are to certify available funds prior to committing such funds and processing disbursements.
 The city's fiscal year begins on July 1 and ends on June 30.
 Chris Brown is the city controller, serving his first term as of January 2016.